Fixed Points of Parking Functions: A New Characterization of Parking Words

 Of the three terms on the right-hand side of~\Cref{eq:pdiff}, the first sum depends only on $\pp$.
 The third vanishes because we have assumed that $\sum_i x_i =0$.
-We want to show that the second sum on the right-hand side is sufficiently negative to dominate the first, provided $|\xx|$ is big enough.
-We will do this by showing that we can add a sequence of positive numbers to the second sum to make it zero.
+We want to show that the second sum on the right-hand side is sufficiently negative to dominate the first, provided $\mathcal N(\xx)$ is big enough.
+We will begin by establishing that the second sum is negative, by showing that we can add a sequence of positive numbers to it to make it zero.